 The progression of animal welfare science beyond models concerned predominantly with avoidance of negative states creates a corresponding challenge for reptile husbandry.
 Preventing malnutrition, disease, injury, inappropriate environmental exposure and chronic negative states remains fundamental; positive welfare extends rather than replaces these requirements (Mellor, 2015a, 2015b, 2016; Mellor et al., 2020).

 If good welfare includes opportunities for positive experience, behavioural agency and interaction with environments animals value, successful biological functioning cannot alone establish that the highest attainable welfare standard has been achieved.
 This does not require claims concerning continuous happiness or human-like emotional experience.
-It requires the more defensible recognition that animals can possess preferences, respond to environmental opportunities and exercise varying degrees of behavioural control, and that these relationships can be investigated empirically.
+It requires the more defensible recognition that animals can possess preferences, respond to environmental opportunities and exercise varying degrees of behavioural control, and that these relationships can be investigated empirically (Mellor et al., 2020; Englund and Cronin, 2023).

 The concept of stress-free captivity is therefore biologically and conceptually problematic.
 Stress responses are components of normal biological functioning, and their presence cannot independently establish compromised welfare.
 Relevant considerations include the nature, intensity, duration and controllability of challenges, the animal's capacity to respond and the environmental conditions through which behavioural regulation can occur.